tobyhodges/fair-research-software/learners/setup.md

 #### Testing Git

-To test your Git installation, start your command line tool and type:
+To test your Git installation, start your command line terminal and type:

 ```bash
 $ git help